 Teresa is eager to share the freedoms of the homeschool lifestyle with the skeptical, the intrigued, and the curious.

-Thirteen years ago, she searched for arguments against homeschooling, and that search shifted her family’s next decade toward the homeschool lifestyle.
+Fourteen years ago, she searched for arguments against homeschooling.
+That search shifted her family’s next decade.

 Having homeschooled for more than eleven years, Teresa is keenly aware of the intensity and demanding nature of this lifestyle.
 A mama has got to practice self-care so she can thrive, not just survive.

 But she cannot be found on Snap Chat, because she is too old for that.

 Be the first to know when my podcast episodes are released & have direct access to ask your imost pressing self-care questions.